 Negroes, I was curious to see if wealth had driven the people into extravagance.
 Far from it.
-With electric lights, steam heat and baths and all the modern equipments, these residences presented a modesty of taste that was more than gratify-No baubles, no tinsel of furnishing ing. that often represent the abuse of wealth, but conservative and tasteful furniture I found everywhere.
+With electric lights, steam heat and baths and all the modern equipments, these residences presented a modesty of taste that was more than gratifying.
+No baubles, no tinsel of furnishing that often represent the abuse of wealth, but conservative and tasteful furniture I found everywhere.
 Wealthy negroes like Dr. A. A. Moore, C. C. Spaulding and John Merrick could have fitted up their homes to dazzle the eye and evoke the envy of both white and black, but instead they have rather set a standard of good taste and good judgment to all who know them.

-1 must here call especial attention to Mr. John Merrick, recognized as the leading Negro of Durham.
-Mr. Merrick began as a poor man, borrowing money from General Julian S. Carr, a leading white man, to begin his first business.
+I must here call especial attention to Mr. John Merrick, recognized as the leading Negro of Durham, Mr. Merrick began as a poor man, borrowing money from General Julian S. Carr, a leading white man, to begin his first business.
 During all the years he has lived in Durham, he has continually expended time and money to promote the interests of colored people, aiding them in securing homes and in establishing organizations of protection.
-In 1883 he founded the

-Royal Knights of King David and in 1898 he founded the North Carolina Mutual and Provident Association.
+In 1883 he founded the Royal Knights of King David and in 1898 he founded the North Carolina Mutual and Provident Association.
 He aided in establishing a hospital here for Negroes, is a trustee of the bank, a steward in the St. Joseph A. M. E. Church and president of the Christian Endeavor League.
 In addition to this he is the largest Negro owner of residence property in the city, collecting per month rents amounting to \$550.
 That all this draws no envy from the white people is illustrated by the fact that a few months ago at the marriage of his daughter more than three hundred of the best white people were present, bringing with them costly presents for the bride.

 But with all this prosperity, some doubt still assailed me.
 The exceptional man is everywhere and among all races.
 He has always been in evidence among the people of my race.
 In slavery days one Negro could gain his freedom and himself become a slave owner while his own brethren remained in bondage.
 These Durham men of whom I am talking had had their opportunities.
-They had been to college, to medical schools, to dental schools, to schools in the North, enjoying everywhere contact with the best minds and spirits that the nation possessed.
-It was not so much wonder after all that, given a fair chance, they could create and develop enterprises and enjoy the blessings of life.
+They had been to college, to medical schools, to dental schools, to schools in the North, enjoying